What is Organization Theory?

 • Conduct implementation

-See also difference between company and partnership
+See also difference between direct tax and indirect tax

 There are also tools that are generally used in this method, namely statistical and computerized methods to see possibilities and opportunities as information needed by management.